Our Lenses and Filters

 Speaking of filters, filters are coupled with lenses for several reasons.
 An Ultraviolet (UV) Filter is used to reduce the glare in the image by stopping the ultraviolet rays of the sun, and to offer protection to the lens in general, a Circular Polarizer Filter (CPL) is used to polarize the image (saturate the colors by reducing reflection and atmospheric haze) and a Neutral Density (ND) Filter is used to reduce the amount of light entering the camera to achieve lower shutter speeds.
 To know more about Neutral Density Filters or Long Exposure Photography in general, please read our article A Step-by-Step Beginner’s Guide to Master Long Exposure Photography | Long Exposure Photography Tutorial | 30 Ultimate Tips and Tricks for Long Exposure Photography.

-So, based on your requests, today I'm going to share my perspective on the superzoom lenses and the corresponding filters we've been using for the last decade and which one to choose in what scenario.
+So, based on your requests, today I'm going to share my perspective on the superzoom lenses and the corresponding filters we've been using over the past years and which one to choose in what scenario.
 I hope it helps you in making your choice!

 Note: The focal lengths for full-frame sensor lenses mentioned below are 35 mm or full-frame sensor equivalents and need to be divided by a crop factor of 1.5 to convert them to APS-C or half-frame sensor equivalents.
 Similarly, the focal lengths for half-frame sensor lenses mentioned below are APS-C or half-frame sensor equivalents and need to be multiplied with a crop factor of 1.5 to convert them to 35 mm or full-frame sensor equivalents.